-Induction, the statistics training course and the online research skills training 'working with your supervisor', 'conferences, presenting and networking', 'getting published in the sciences', 'managing your research project' and 'research integrity' are compulsory.
+Induction, the statistics training course and the online research skills training 'working with your supervisor', 'conferences, presenting and networking', 'getting published in the sciences', 'Effective Management of Doctoral and Masters Research and 'research integrity' are compulsory.
 Students may ask the Head of the Graduate School for an exemption from attending the statistics course, usually on the grounds of accredited prior learning (APL), but all students are required to take the statistics exam.
 Note also that the campus-based health and safety induction and an introduction to good laboratory practice are compulsory for those undertaking lab-based projects.
-This is in addition to the talk on Health & Safety given at Induction by the College's Health & Safety Manager.
+This is in addition to the online Health & Safety course..